Js887505/CSCI4169_Password_Manager/README.md

 ### **Team:** Iron Man 2
 ### Password Manager Study

+#### Note:
+The signup feature is not implemented, all data is stored locally amongst all instances as of latest update.

 #### Setup Instructions:
 &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;To gain access to the password manager you will have to follow these steps and upload the password manager's ***extension*** folder to your preferred web broswer.
  * Download the Git repository